FIT3161-Team9/racer/documentation/ProjectManagementPlan.md

 ### Sprint Retrospective

 Sprint retros are to be done immediately before the **next sprint planning** session.
 This helps in keeping the `what needs to be improved` ideas fresh.
 If anything needs to be improved, we create tickets accordingly.
-(See Sprint planning 1.1)
+The sprint retrospective will be a meeting ran by the scrum master and will give all memebers of the team the opportunity to reflect on how the previous sprint, as well as on the project management process as a whole.
+Furthermore, during the sprint retro, any risks that occurred during the previous sprint that weren't in the risk register will be analysed and added to the register.

 ## Team Management